kevinakasam/Y_Axis_RailMod_Ender3/README.md

 ## How to print?
 All parts are already aligned in the optimal position for printing.
 Support is not needed.
 Use at least PETG or better ABS (+) to print the parts.
 My settings: 5 walls/top/bottom, 55% infill.

+## What do I need to build it?
+The BOM is still in progress.